NetaDAOAcademy/CoiningReason/readme.md

 </details><br>

+<details markdown="1">

-### Unit X: Miscellany
+<summary> Unit X: Miscellany </summary>

 An ongoing overflow of texts considered for inclusion in other Units but not selected.
 These can be added to any Unit for further discussion of particular themes and ideas or addressed on their own.

-<details markdown="1">

-<summary> Readings </summary>

 * Isabel Millar, "The Stupidity of Intelligence," from _The Psychoanalysis of Artificial Intelligence_